 What is a cookie?

 Cookies are small pieces of information captured when your device is used to access online content.
 Cookies are stored in your device by the person who arranges for the cookie to be set.
-This person may be the provider of the content being accessed, or it might be a 3rd party.
-3rd party cookies are used to provide information about your device's access to more than one discrete site or data set.
+This person may be the provider of the content being accessed, or it might be a third party.
+Third party cookies are used to provide information about your device's access to more than one discrete site or data set.